 Instructions

-• Preheat the oven to 400°F and generously butter a 3-quart casserole dish (13 x 9 x 2-inch).
+• Preheat the oven to 400°F and generously butter a 3-quart casserole dish.

-• Arrange a single layer of potato slices in the bottom of the casserole dish with their edges overlapping slightly and season with salt pepper.
+• Arrange a single layer of potato slices in the bottom of the casserole dish with their edges overlapping slightly and season with salt and pepper.

 • Heat 1 cup of the milk in the microwave for 1 minute, then pour 1/4 cup evenly over those first two layers of potatoes.
+Repeat the above process with the remaining potato slices.
+Make sure you have some butter left to dot the top layer.

 • How much milk you need will depend on the shape and size of your casserole dish.
 The level should come about 3/4 of the way up the height of the potatoes, so if you need more than the initial 1 cup, add it in small increments and be careful not to add too much.